-TITLE OF BILL: An act to amend the education law, in relation to landlord checks of the state sex offender registry and notification of certain tenants
+TITLE OF BILL: An act to amend the multiple dwelling law, in relation to landlord checks of the state sex offender registry and notification of certain tenants

 Requires landlords to check state offender registry when leasing to a new tenant or on notice of sublet, and to notify tenants with children of any listing.

 SUMMARY OF SPECIFIC PROVISIONS: